Doctor of Dental Surgery (DDS)

 Program Description

-We are looking for candidates who share the school's educational objectives and can master our curriculum.
-We look for evidence of past achievements, as well as outstanding personal qualities and interest in contributing to the advancement of knowledge and service to the dental profession and the community.
+We are looking for candidates who share the school's educational objectives and enthusiasm for our robust curriculum.
+We look for evidence of past achievements and outstanding personal qualities as well as interest in contributing to the advancement of knowledge and service to health care through dental professions.

-We seek graduates who will return to their communities with the clinical, intellectual and interpersonal skills expected of a health professional.
-In addition, our graduates should possess the enhanced sensitivities, broad understanding, open-minded attitudes and appreciation of cultural diversity that assure equitable distribution of high-quality dental health care to all members of our society.
-Further, we seek people who have the discipline to apply themselves, the desire to use their talents and abilities to the fullest, and the willingness to undertake leadership roles in academia, in their profession and in their communities.
+We seek learners who will return to their communities with the clinical, intellectual, and interpersonal skills expected of a health professional.
+Our graduates should possess the enhanced sensitivities, broad understanding, open-minded attitudes, and appreciation of cultural diversity to ensure equitable distribution of high-quality dental health care to all members of our society.
+Further, we seek people who have the discipline to apply themselves, the desire to use their talents and abilities to the full, and the willingness to undertake leadership roles in academia, in dentistry, and beyond.

 Curriculum